-In February 2017, a landslide occurred in the Municipality of Castelnuovo di Campli, in the province of Teramo.
-The landslide caused the slope along the stream Siccagno to collapse, with a front of approximately 80 meters.
+In February 2017, a landslide occurred in the Municipality of Castelnuovo di Campli, in the province of Teramo, with caused the collapse along the stream Siccagno, with a front of approximately 80 meters.
 That was a sudden sinking resulting from the rainfall episodes occurred after the melting of the heavy snowfalls.
-Because of this landslide movement, a stretch of fence of a commercial area collapsed, as well as a medium-voltage cabinet of the national electric service (Enel) that was approximately 6 meters high, two garages and a stretch of municipal street of approximately 25 meters.
+As a result of this landslide movement, a stretch of fence of a commercial area collapsed, as well as a medium-voltage cabinet of the national electric service (Enel) that was approximately 6 meters high, two garages and a stretch of municipal street of approximately 25 meters.
 This dramatic situation occurred just a few meters from some houses.

-After performing a Feasibility Study, CAE provided the Region of Abruzzo with a full-scale and modern "turnkey" monitoring and early warning system that uses self-configuring wireless networks thanks to the WSN technology (Wireless Sensor Network).
-The collapse of the above-mentioned Enel cabinet caused a blackout that left all the buildings of the area without electricity; therefore, in order to face any other similar situation and avoid any possible malfunction, every element in the supplied system is self-functioning from an energetic point of view; moreover, the use of solar panels and buffer batteries allows the system to self-function up to 30 days and more.
+After performing a feasibility study, CAE provided the Region of Abruzzo with a full-scale and modern "turnkey" monitoring and early warning system that uses self-configuring wireless networks thanks to the WSN technology (Wireless Sensor Network).
+The collapse of Enel cabinet caused a blackout that left all the area's buildings without electricity; in order to face any other similar situation and avoid any possible malfunction, every element in the supplied system is self-functioning from an energetic point of view: the use of solar panels and buffer batteries allows the system to self-function up to 30 days and more.

-This system must guarantee the maximum level of reliability in terms of:
+This system guarantee the maximum level of reliability in terms of:

 - availability of data: this will allow the operators to intervene in an extremely short time, in case of anomalies;

-- alert in real time: when the conditions of the system change and the pluviometric and geotechnical alert thresholds are exceeded, the system must communicate via vocal messages, SMS or e-mails, with the competent Authority.
+- real-time warning: when the conditions of the system change and the pluviometric and geotechnical alert thresholds are exceeded, the system communicate via vocal messages, SMS or e-mails, with the competent Authority.

-More in detail, as far as the composition of the system, in order to monitor the micro-movements occurring deeply in the soil, we used multipoint extensometers located in inclined holes along the ridge of the southern mountainside, specifically at 12 and 25 meters in depth.
-As far as the surface movements, we used clinometers that measure the inclination variations of the structures where they are fixed; in detail, they allow us to monitor the inclination variations both on a single axis and on two planes perpendicular to the surface where they are fixed.
+More in detail, the system's composition.
+In order to monitor the micro-movements occurring deeply in the soil, we used multipoint extensometers located in inclined holes along the ridge of the southern mountainside, specifically at 12 and 25 meters in depth.
+As far as the surface movements, we used clinometers that measure the inclination variations of the structures to which they are fixed; in detail, they allow us to monitor the inclination variations both on a single axis and on two planes perpendicular to the surface where they are fixed.

-While monitoring soil movements, the system is also equipped with a thermo-pluviometric Mhaster station that allows us to associate the evolution of the instability to the rainfalls on the spot; at this purpose, we can distinguish among 3 phases:
+While monitoring soil movements, the system is also equipped with a thermo-pluviometric Mhaster station that allows us to associate the evolution of the instability to the rainfalls on site; at this purpose, we can distinguish among 3 phases:

 - normality: no intense rainfalls or landslide movements have been detected;